Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

-Fractional ball aiming is illustrated and described in the following video from Disc I of How to Aim Pool Shots (HAPS):
+Fractional ball aiming is illustrated and described in the following video from Vol. I of How to Aim Pool Shots (HAPS):

 and in part 2 of NV B.3 - Mike Page's aiming video (part 1, part 2).
 For more info, see: "HAPS - Part I: Fractional-Ball Aiming" (BD, November, 2014).

 Also, here's a useful illustration from "Aim, Align, Sight - Part I: Introduction and Ghost Ball Systems" (BD, June, 2011) defining the standard ball-hit fractions:

 And here are ball layouts one can use to set up the standard ball-hit fractions at a table (from "HAPS - Part I: Fractional-Ball Aiming" - BD, November, 2014, and "Aim, Align, Sight - Part I: Introduction and Ghost Ball Systems" - BD, June, 2011):

-Various aiming methods (even though they are not perfect) do help some people aim, concentrate, focus on the OB, stay down, and shoot better.
+Various aiming systems (even though they are not perfect) do help some people aim, concentrate, focus on the OB, stay down, and shoot better.
 I don't think anybody (even me) would say that is a bad thing.
 On the other hand, people should realize that fixed-point aiming systems with a limited number of aiming lines are not perfect and will cause you to miss shots if you don't compensate (consciously or subconsciously).

 The common fractional-ball aiming system, sometimes referred to as Hal Houle's 3-angle system.
-Basically, the claim is there are only three different aims for all cut shots: a "15-degree cut," a "30-degree cut," and a "45-degree cut."
+Basically, the claim is there are only three different aims for all cut shots: a "15° cut," a "30° cut," and a "45° cut."
 In TP A.11, I show that these aims are equivalent to 3/4-, 1/2-, and 1/4-ball-hits and the 15- and 45° angles are not exact.
 Also, I show an example shot "in between" two of the aim references to show a deficiency of the method.
 The method provides easy visual aiming, and it helps a player establish good reference aims for different ranges of cut shots; but for "in-between" cut angles, one must adjust or compensate between the aim references.